 Chinese character is one of the four ancient writing systems in the world as the Egyptian hieroglyphics, the Sumerian cuneiform, and the Mayan alphabet.
 But today, only Chinese characters are still in use, and their shapes are not very like those of the present day.
 They were inscribed on the bones or tortoise shells for divining at the beginning of the Shang Dynasty (1675-1029B.C).
 About 100 years ago, most of these inscriptions were found in Anyang City, Henan Province, the ruins of the ancient capital.

 There are three types of characters (or letters) in the world of written language i.e. pictograph, ideogram, and phonogram.
 The Chinese characters belong to the ideogram, which originated from the pictograph.
 The oldest characters are more of pictographs - they look like the objects they denote.
 What we use today are usually phonetic complexes which consist of one part (called the radicals) demonstrating the semantic category of the character, and the other part indicating its pronunciation.
 For example, the character "妈"/mother/ma, is composed of "女", meaning the female identity of the mother, and "马"/ma, indicating its pronunciation.

 It is estimated that only 3,000-5,000 characters are in common usage albeit there are about 110,000 characters in the Chinese writing system.

-As one of the most ancient writing systems, besides undertake the recordation of resplendent Chinese civilization, the Chinese characters also evolved into the art of calligraphy in the ancient time.
-This art looks so beautiful and graceful that which have given a strong impact on some countries since ancient time, for example, Japan, South Korea, and North Korea.
+As one of the most ancient writing systems, besides undertaking the recordation of resplendent Chinese civilization, the Chinese characters also evolved into the art of calligraphy in ancient time.
+This art looks so beautiful and graceful that it has given a strong impact on some countries since ancient times, for example, Japan, South Korea, and North Korea.
 Currently, many foreigners who are interested in Chinese culture begin to learn this ancient art.